abdulkaeum/client-apis/README.md

 - Add a schedule time column on the Client model as we may only want to call the API's at a specific time
 - Create own exception classes to target more specific error handling per Client
 - Move the logic for retrieving and storing the api data into a trait and away from model
-- Add a history model to log api calls, when was it called, how many records were retrieved, new and updated
+- Add a history model to log API calls, when was it called, how many records were retrieved, new and updated
 - We could examine model attribute using the isDirty and getChanges to create a log of changes, although this could accumulate to too many additional database queries potentially slowing our process down

 ### Features